 - 1/2 cup mashed banana (roughly 1 large banana)

 - 3/4 cup all purpose flour

 - 1/2 teaspoon baking soda

 - Preheat oven to 350F.
 Line a muffin pan with 6 paper liners.

-- In a large bowl mixing bowl, beat together the sugar and butter until smooth and creamy, about 1-2 minutes.
+- In a large bowl mixing bowl on high speed (with the paddle attachment if using a stand mixer), beat together the sugar and butter until smooth and creamy, about 1-2 minutes.

 - Beat in the egg until incorporated then beat in the mashed banana and vanilla.